TheJanzap/gitlab-time-report/README.md

 If you use Typst for the documentation of your project, here is a configuration to automatically include SVGs into your document.
 To compile Typst locally, you can use the provided [placeholder images].
 Place them into your document with the same name as the chart SVGs.
-The pipeline below will then override them, if the path is set correctly.
+The pipeline below will then override them if the path is set correctly.

 ```yml
 gitlab-time-report: